MicrosoftDocs/windows-dev-docs/windows-apps-src/networking/sockets.md

 }
 ```

-This next example is appropriate for any UWP language, not just for C# (but demonstrated here in C#).
+This next example is appropriate for any UWP language, not just for C#.
 It relies on the behavior in [**StreamSocket.OutputStream**](/uwp/api/windows.networking.sockets.streamsocket.OutputStream) and [**DatagramSocket.OutputStream**](/uwp/api/windows.networking.sockets.datagramsocket.OutputStream) that batches sends together.
 The technique calls [**FlushAsync**](/uwp/api/windows.storage.streams.ioutputstream.FlushAsync) on that output stream which, as of Windows 10, is guaranteed to return only after all operations on the output stream have completed.

 ```csharp
 // An implementation of batched sends suitable for any UWP language.